eyalmichon/FlyJoy/README.md

 git clone https://github.com/eyalmichon/FlyJoy.git
 ```

 Open Android Studio.
 Go to File -> New -> Import Project.
-Then choose the specific project you want to import and then click Next->Finish.
-It will build the Gradle automatically and'll be ready for you to use.
+Then choose the project and then click Next->Finish.
+It will build the Gradle automatically and will be ready for you to use.

 ## Additional information